Dermestaria

 The biggest commercial dermestid beetle breeder of the European Union!

-A hobby that kept on growing, together with the number of beetles.
+A hobby that kept on growing, together with the number of beetles, since 2017.

 What are dermestid beetles?